britecharts/britecharts/README.md

 ## Key Features

 -   🛠 **Reusable** - Configure your charts to create different looks and behaviors.
 -   🏗 **Composable** - Mix and match components to create insightful experiences.
 -   🌈 **Great design** - Clean and vivid looks to amaze your users.
-- ⚙️ **Simple** - The codebase is regular D3.js code you can fork and modify.
+-   ⚙️ **Simple** - The codebase is a regular D3.js code you can fork and modify.

 Britecharts [components][kitchen-sink] have been written in ES2016 with a Test Driven methodology, so they are **fully tested**, and we are committed to keeping them that way.

 ## Usage

-The typical use of Britecharts involves creating a chart using its simple API, then rendering it on a container which has previously had data applied to it.
+The typical use of Britecharts involves creating a chart using its simple API, then rendering it on a container that has previously had data applied to it.
 The code will look like this:

 ```js
     import { select } from 'd3-selection';